 Yes, that was an earthquake.

-A 15-second-lomg tremor shook much of Brooklyn at around 1:50 pm today, with the shockwaves felt from Sunset Park to Downtown, where sleepy skyscraper-confined workers like yours truly were jolted to life.
+A 15-second-long tremor rocked Brooklyn at about 1:50 pm on Tuesday, sending shockwaves from Sunset Park to Downtown, where sleepy skyscraper-confined workers were jolted into the streets.

 This being 2011, most of the immediate reaction came in on Twitter.